bmoshe/bootcamp-backend/README.md

 gem that's defined in our `Gemfile`.

 ### Using Serializer Generators
-To serializer Tasks, we'll want to create a `TaskSerializer`.
+To serialize Tasks, we'll want to create a `TaskSerializer` and `TaskListSerializer`.
 We can generate the scaffold for one using the built-in generator:

 ```bash
 rails g serializer Task